jakani24/system0-2.0/README.md

+# DEPRECATED
+This system has not seen any updates in quite a while.
+In addition it is pretty unsafe.
+Do not use it on internet facing servers without patching the vulnerabilities first.

 # system0-2.0
 The new version of system0.
 It runs on Docker and is much smarter with many new features compared to the original system0.